parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 5. Add images to an orphan branch in the Parthenon repository (branch name is figures).
-6. Add new performance metrics to the appropriate performance .json file stored in the wiki.
-These json files are labeled with the following format: performance_metrics_current-branch.json, this means each branch should have its own .json performance file.
+6. Add new performance metrics to the appropriate performance .json file stored in the Wiki.
+These JSON files are labeled with the following format: performance_metrics_current-branch.json, this means each branch should have its own .json performance file.
 7. Create or overwrite a wiki page that contains links to the performance